IBM-Cloud/iks-ingress-controller/README.md

 Configure mutual authentication of downstream traffic for the Ingress controller.
 The external client authenticates the server and the server also authenticates the client by using certificates.
 Mutual authentication is also known as certificate-based authentication or two-way authentication.

 Use the `mutual-auth` annotation for SSL termination between the client and the Ingress controller.
-Use the [`ssl-services` annotation](#ssl-services) for SSL termination between the Ingress controller and the back-end app.
+Use the `ssl-services` annotation for SSL termination between the Ingress controller and the back-end app.

 The mutual authentication annotation validates client certificates.
-To forward client certificates in a header for the applications to handle authorization, you can use the following [`proxy-add-headers` annotation](#proxy-add-headers): `"ingress.bluemix.net/proxy-add-headers": "serviceName=router-set {\n X-Forwarded-Client-Cert $ssl_client_escaped_cert;\n}\n"`
+To forward client certificates in a header for the applications to handle authorization, you can use the following `proxy-add-headers` annotation: `"ingress.bluemix.net/proxy-add-headers": "serviceName=router-set {\n X-Forwarded-Client-Cert $ssl_client_escaped_cert;\n}\n"`

 **Pre-requisites**

 * You must have a valid mutual authentication secret that contains the required `ca.crt`.
 To create a mutual authentication secret, see the steps at the end of this section.
-* To enable mutual authentication on a port other than 443, [configure the Ingress controller to open the valid port](#opening_ingress_ports) and then specify that port in this annotation.
+* To enable mutual authentication on a port other than 443, see "Opening non-default ports in the Ingress controller" to configure the Ingress controller to open the valid port, and then specify that port in this annotation.
 Do not use the `custom-port` annotation to specify a port for mutual authentication.

 **Sample Ingress resource YAML**